O. J. Santiago

-Otis Jason Santiago (born April 4, 1974) is a Canadian former American football tight end in the National Football League for the Atlanta Falcons, Dallas Cowboys, Oakland Raiders and Cleveland Browns.
-He also was a member of the Montreal Alouettes in the Canadian Football League.
-He played college football at Kent State University.
+Otis Jason Santiago (born April 4, 1974) is a Canadian former professional football player who was a tight end in the National Football League (NFL) for the Atlanta Falcons, Dallas Cowboys, Oakland Raiders and Cleveland Browns.
+He also was a member of the Montreal Alouettes in the Canadian Football League (CFL).
+He played college football for the Kent State Golden Flashes.

-Early years
+Early life

 Santiago who is of Puerto Rican and Dominican descent, attended St. Michael's College School in Toronto, where he was an All-Canadian first-team tight end.
 He played both ways also starting on the defensive line, while returning kickoffs and punts as well.
 He helped his school win 2 district titles.
 As a senior, he was named to the Toronto Sun and Toronto Star All-star football teams.

 He contributed to the school winning a pair of district championships in basketball.
 He competed in track in the shot put and discus throw.

 College career

 Santiago accepted a football scholarship from Kent State University.
 As a junior, he was named the starter at tight end, registering 28 receptions for 297 yards and 2 touchdowns.
 As a senior, he posted 26 receptions for 339 yards and 2 touchdowns.

 He started 22 of 33 career games and was named to the MAC All-Academic first-team for three straight seasons.
 He finished his college career with 62 receptions for 730 yards with an 11.8-yard average and 4 touchdowns.